microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 6. Once the Catalog attach and sync are complete, select ‘image definitions’ and you can see image definitions imported
     a.
 [Optional] Choose one of the image definitions and select ‘Build’ - this action will generate a custom image to be used when creating dev boxes, thereby enhancing dev box creation times and achieving cost savings

-# Part 3: Explore dev box troubleshooting capabilities
+# Part 4: Restore your dev box!
-*Take a snapshot of your dev box to (later) restore*

-To access the self-serve + use the **Snapshot** and Restore feature, follow these steps:
+*We can now complete step 8 in part 2 to restore your Dev Box!*

-1. Log in to the Developer Portal.
+1. Go to devportal.microsoft.com
-2. Navigate to the Dev Box section.
-3. Select the Dev Box environment you wish to take a **snapshot** of.
+2. Select the Dev Box environment you wish to restore.
-4. Click on "Take **Snapshot**."
+3. Click on "Restore."
-5. A dialog will appear showing the timestamp of the manual **snapshot**.
+4. Choose the desired [restore](#) point from the list of available **snapshots**.
-6. Confirm the **snapshot** in the dialog.
+5. Confirm the restoration process.
-7. Your **snapshot** will be taken, which takes around 10 minutes.
-Once completed, your Dev Box can be used.
+6. Once the restoration is complete, you will receive an email notification informing you that your Dev Box is restored and ready to use.

-# Part 4: Add additional governance to your dev box setup
+# Part 5: Add additional governance to your dev box setup

 *We are going to edit your existing project and create a new pool to use the custom definition you previously created along with the custom network.
 We will add additional governance capabilities to that project + pool setup for utmost security and easiest management.*

 ## Configure your existing project for additional governance

-1. [Navigate to](#) your existing project.
-Select ‘Dev Box [Settings](#)’ in the side menu.
+1. Navigate to your existing project.
+Select ‘Settings’ in the side menu.

 ## Apply Tunnels to allow developers to connect remotely to their dev box from other clients.

 2. Select the check box to enable Dev Box tunnels.

-## Apply Dev Box limits to control the amount of Dev Boxes that can be created per project as a [cost](#) control.
+## Apply Dev Box limits to control the amount of Dev Boxes that can be created per project as a cost control.

-3. Select the check box to ‘Apply [limits](#)’.
+3. Select the check box to ‘Apply limits’.
 Set the limit field to 2 or larger.
-4. Click on ‘Apply’ to apply [all](#) of these project edits.
+4. Click on ‘Apply’ to apply all of these project edits.

 ## Create a dev box pool to use your image definition

 5. Navigate to the Manage section in the side menu.
 Select the 'Dev Box pools' item.
 Then you can create a Dev Box Pool by clicking "Create".
-6. Select a name, and in the [dropdown](#) you'll see 3 image definitions - pick 'project-sample-1'.
+6. Select a name, and in the dropdown you'll see 3 image definitions - pick 'project-sample-1'.
-   Select 32 vCPU [compute](#), and 2048 GB SSD for storage for the SKU.
-Later, when dev boxes are created in this pool, they'll be created based on the [imageDefinition.yaml](#), which provides the base image and a set of customizations to apply.
+   Select 32 vCPU compute, and 2048 GB SSD for storage for the SKU.
+Later, when dev boxes are created in this pool, they'll be created based on the imageDefinition.yaml, which provides the base image and a set of customizations to apply.
 7. Leverage the custom network for your pool (if your network connection hasn’t finished loading, use the Microsoft Hosted Network and select the region that is best for you based on your current location for optimal latency).
 Leave all other options to their defaults.
-   At the very end, click on the [check-box](#) for licensing.
+   At the very end, click on the check-box for licensing.

 ## Enable SSO